renatawong/renatawong.github.io/_pages/about.md

 If you are a **bachelor's student** you are encouraged to form a team of four and consult with us on a possible research topic for your capstone project.

-If you are interestd in pursuing a **PhD degree** in quantum computing, please contact us for oportunities.
+If you are interestd in pursuing a **PhD degree** in quantum computing, please contact us about oportunities.

 ---